Data Centers in Exeter

 Natural Disaster Risk

-Exeter has a very low overall risk profile for natural disasters, with a composite score of 2.1 out of 10, as of September 2025.
-This stability is a significant advantage for mission-critical operations.
+Exeter has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This makes it a secure location for critical infrastructure and disaster recovery sites.